Szabolcs Huszti: International career

-He had also established himself as a regular member of the Hungary national team.
+Huszti established himself as a regular member of the Hungary national team.
 He was first chosen during his time in Sopron, by then-manager Lothar Matthäus.
 His debut came on 25 April 2004 in a friendly with Japan, which he marked with a goal.
 Huszti scored his two goals for the national team in August 2004, in a Man of the Match display away to Scotland.

-However, his international career suffered a setback when current manager Péter Várhidi suspended him from the national team until the end of the year in June 2007.
+However, his international career suffered a setback when manager Péter Várhidi suspended him from the national team until the end of the year in June 2007.
 Hungary took this disciplinary action after Huszti walked out of their training camp ahead of two European Championship qualifying games.
 The player claimed this was because he was unsure whether he would be named as a starter.

 In 2008, Huszti made a comeback for his country on 6 February, in a 1–1 draw against Slovakia.

 On 9 September 2010, Huszti announced his retirement from the national team.
-He published an open letter following the Euro 2012 qualification match against Moldova in which he cited various reasons for his decision, including that he wants to focus on his club career and that he does not like the current atmosphere around the national team.
-Following the announcement, former Hungarian international and Hertha BSC midfielder, Pál Dárdai suggested discussing the controversies between Huszti and Hungary national football team manager Sándor Egervári claiming that Huszti is now one of the best Hungarian players and could be very useful for the 2014 FIFA World Cup qualifications.
-Years later, when the Hungarian nationals qualified to UEFA Euro 2016, Huszti reiterated his opinion that he has no intention to returning to the team.
+He published an open letter following the Euro 2012 qualification match against Moldova in which he cited various reasons for his decision, including that he wanted to focus on his club career and that he did not like the current atmosphere around the national team.
+Following the announcement, former Hungarian international and Hertha BSC midfielder, Pál Dárdai suggested discussing the controversies between Huszti and Hungary national team manager Sándor Egervári claiming that Huszti is now one of the best Hungarian players and could be very useful for the 2014 FIFA World Cup qualifications.
+Years later, when the Hungarian nationals qualified to UEFA Euro 2016, Huszti reiterated his opinion that he had no intention to returning to the team.